Financial Aid Eligibility

 Students who did not use all of their PELL grant eligibility during the academic year (fall and spring semesters), or students who plan to graduate at the end of the fall semester may be eligible to use a PELL grant over the summer.
 If you have registered for summer classes and believe that you are eligible to use a PELL grant for summer, contact the Student Financial Services Office.

 You can apply to use a PHEAA state grant for summer by filling out an application online at pheaa.org.
 However, you should be aware that students are only eligible for PHEAA grants for a maximum of four years, or 8 semesters.
 If you choose to use a PHEAA grant over the summer, that grant will count toward your 8-semester maximum.
 You must be enrolled for at least six credits during the summer session for at least 8 weeks to be eligible to use a PHEAA summer grant.
-In other words, you must be enrolled for at least three credits during each of two sessions.
+For example, you could be enrolled for at least three credits during each of two sessions to meet this particular requirement.

 Any student is eligible for campus employment over the summer, regardless of financial need, even incoming freshmen.
 Available work study positions can be found in the Career Services Office or by using the Career Connections System.